muehmar/pojo-extension/README.md

 ## Usage

-Add the dependency and register it as annotation processor.
-In gradle this would look like the following:
+Add the `pojo-extension-annotations` module as compile-time dependency and register the `pojo-extension` module as annotation processor.In gradle this would look like the following:

 ```
 dependencies {
-    implementation "io.github.muehmar:pojo-extension:0.5.0"
+    compileOnly "io.github.muehmar:pojo-extension-annotations:0.6.0"
-    annotationProcessor "io.github.muehmar:pojo-extension:0.5.0"
+    annotationProcessor "io.github.muehmar:pojo-extension:0.6.0"
 }
 ```